Denton County Jail, TX

 Did You Know?

 This page covers Denton County Jail in Texas.
-Sending non-legal mail to an inmate?
-You'll need to use the Smart Communications PO Box address, not the jail's physical address.
+If you're sending non-privileged (non-legal) postal mail to an inmate, send it to the Smart Communications PO Box address for the facility.

 This guide is based on feedback from 107 families and official facility documentation.
 Learn how we verify